-Before you can start with the search engine optimization of your WordPress website, our plugin must first be fully set up.
+Before you can start the search engine optimization of your WordPress website, our plugin must first be fully set up.
 In the following you will learn how to install BAVOKO SEO Tools, set up the connections to Google Search Console, Google Analytics and the BAVOKO API in the plugin, and how to configure the integrated crawler.

-- Sign in to the WordPress backend with your admin account.
+- Log in to the WordPress backend with your admin account.

-- Open the menu item “Plugins” in the sidebar on the left.
+- Open the “Plugins” > “Add New” menu item in the left sidebar.

 - Enter “BAVOKO SEO Tools” in the search bar and install the WordPress plugin by clicking “Install”.